Prince Louis seen yawning and fidgeting during coronation service

 The five-year-old royal attended Westminster Abbey with his parents the Prince and Princess of Wales and siblings Prince George and Princess Charlotte.

+He held hands with his sister as the pair walked behind their parents as they made their way into the abbey.

-During the first half of the ceremony, he could be seen letting out a big yawn, while also taking the opportunity to point out something of interest to his sister Charlotte.
+During the first half of the ceremony, Louis could be seen letting out a big yawn, while also taking the opportunity to point out something of interest to his sister Charlotte.

 He yawned again shortly after the King was crowned, just after midday.